- Brake pads inevitably wear down over time, meaning they’ll need to be replaced eventually.

 A person driving a stick-shift may get more mileage out of their brake pads compared to someone driving an automatic.
 This is because manual drivers can downshift, otherwise known as engine braking, to slow down the vehicle.

 On the other hand, automatic cars always require the use of brakes to decelerate.
+Take note though that most automatic transmissions also provide a certain amount of braking during coasting.

 A stuck caliper can cause the brake pad to constantly rub against the rotor, which can shorten the lifespan of your brake pad.
 If you notice a burning smell coming from your brakes, chances are, you have a stuck brake caliper.